Rules and regulations

 - Carpool spaces are reserved for carpool permit holders until 8:00 p.m.

-- AFTER 3:30 p.m. - Any valid permit may park in the Blue 1, Green 1, Tan Zones and the Silver 17 Zone located in the West Stadium Parking Complex.
+- AFTER 3:30 p.m. - Any valid permit may park in the Blue 1, Green, Tan Zones and the Silver 17 Zone located in the West Stadium Parking Complex.

 - AFTER 5:30 p.m. - Additionally, any valid permit may park in Silver zones and at meters (excluding zones, spaces or meters marked "Enforced 24 Hours").

-- Winter and Spring Break - Any valid permit may park in Blue 1, Green1, Yellow 1 and the Silver 17 zone located in the West Stadium Parking Complex and at meters (excluding meters designated as 15 minute, 30 minute, 45 minute or "Enforced 24/7").
+- Winter and Spring Break - Any valid permit, excluding EX Long Term permits and Service Vehicle permits, may park in Blue 1, Green, Tan, Yellow 1 and the Silver 17 zone located in the West Stadium Parking Complex and at meters (excluding meters designated as 15 minute, 30 minute, 45 minute or "Enforced 24/7").

 - Summer Rules and Regulations - "Summer" begins the Monday after Spring Commencement.
-Any valid permit may park in the Blue 1, Green 1, Tan, Yellow 1 and the Silver 17 zone located in the West Stadium Parking Complex (excluding all meters or "Enforced 24/7" spaces).
+Any valid permit, excluding EX Long Term permits and Service Vehicle permits, may park in the Blue 1, Green, Tan, Yellow 1 and the Silver 17 zone located in the West Stadium Parking Complex (excluding all meters or "Enforced 24/7" spaces).
 Hours of enforcement for summer are 7:30 a.m. to 5:00 p.m.
 Monday through Friday.

 Violation of the University Parking and Traffic Regulations